- Business and Employment»

 Online Advertising Rates

-The effectiveness and return on investment for display advertising goes up when the ad campaign uses targeting to reach an audience that suits the advertising.
+The effectiveness and return on investment for online advertising goes up when the ad campaign uses targeting to reach an audience that suits the advertising.

 With local online advertising, the advertiser wants to target a specific geographic area such as a city, county or zip code.